Kips-alih/awwards/README.md

 * Run `pip install -r requirements.txt` to Install the requirements.

+### Testing the application

+* Setup the database name,user, password and host.
+* Make migrations using the command `Python manage.py makemigrations`
+* Then migrate the changes using the command `Python manage.py migrate`
+* Then test the application by running the command `Python manage.py test`

+### Running the application

+* Run `Python manage.py runserver`

 ## User Stories

 Here are some user stories:

 * Sign up and login to the application.
-* Post images in the application.
+* Post and review Projects in the application.
-* Click on a single photo to expand it and also view the details of the photo.
+* View a project through a live link.
-* Search for different images
+* Search for different projects by their titles.
-* View my photos on the profile page.
+* View my projects on the profile page.
-* Like and comment on images posted by other users.

-### To run this application

- Click the link.

 ## Technologies used

 * Python3.8
-* Django3.2
+* Django2.2.4

 ## Support and contact details